It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

 A company can operate without a profit but not without cash.

-As such, I have created the chart above to track Tesla’s market cap to free cash flow ratio from 2016 to 2020.
+As such, I have created the chart above to track Tesla’s market cap to free cash flow ratio for the period from 2016 to 2021.

-Nevertheless, Tesla managed to generate a tiny bit of free cash flow starting in June 2019 as seen from the surging price to free cash flow ratio which reached more than 300.0.
+Nevertheless, Tesla started to generate a tiny bit of free cash flow in June 2019 as seen from the surging price to free cash flow ratio which reached more than 300X.

-As Tesla improved its free cash flow generation starting in 2019, the ratio slowly declined and reached less than 50.0 by the end of 2019.
+As Tesla improved its free cash flow generation in 2019, the ratio slowly declined and reached less than 50X by the end of 2019.

 Chart of Tesla’s Price to Earnings (PE) Ratio

-One last valuation ratio that is as important as the free cash flow ratio would be the price to earnings ratio.
+One last valuation ratio that is as important as the free cash flow ratio is the price-to-earnings ratio or PE ratio.

-The EPS dictates the price of Tesla’s stock.
+The net earnings dictate the price of Tesla’s stock.

-Tesla has only managed to generate positive EPS starting in 2Q 2020 from a TTM perspective.
+Tesla has only managed to generate positive net income starting in 2Q 2020 from a TTM perspective.

-As a result, Tesla’s price to earnings ratio has been on an extreme level as shown in the chart.
+As a result, Tesla’s PE ratio has been on an extreme level as shown in the chart.

-In short, Tesla’s price to earnings ratio has been at an extreme level, indicating the extraordinary valuation the company is currently enjoying.
+In short, Tesla’s price to earnings ratio has been at an extreme level, indicating the extraordinary valuation the company has been having.

 Tesla’s growth in valuation has probably gone too fast and too much in such a short period of time, especially in 2020 where the stock has surged more than 1000% alone.

-From the analysis of all the charts, the best buy point of Tesla’s stock was in June 2019 when the company’s valuation with respect to all the fundamental variables was still relatively low.
+From the analysis of all the charts, the best buy point of Tesla’s stock was in June 2019 when the company’s valuation with respect to all the fundamental variables was at a record low.

 Notes to Readers